This article will help you:

 - Both populations do not share the same variance.

-- You don't run the T-test until you've reached the sample size specified by the sample size calculator.
+- You don't run the T-test until you've reached the sample size specified by the duration estimator.

 T-tests can be completed as either two-sided (which looks for any change in the metric, in either direction) or one-sided (which looks for an increase or a decrease, but not both).
 For a two-sided test, a statistically significant increase or decrease is not explicitly stated, while for a one-sided test, it is.
 (If you select Increase, the upper confidence interval bound is positive infinity; for Decrease, the lower confidence interval bound is negative infinity.)